ChildsplayOSU/bogl-docs/tutorials/types.md

-type PastaSauce = {alfredo, marinara, pesto} -- Value names must start with capital letters. type EmptyType = {} -- Every type needs at least one possible value. type OneValueTuple = (Int) -- Tuples need two or more possible values. type GamePiece = ChessPiece & ClueCharacter -- Types cannot be extended with types, only sets of possible values.
+type PastaSauce = {alfredo, marinara, pesto} -- Value names must start with capital letters. type EmptyType = {} -- Every type needs at least one possible value. type OneValueTuple = (Int) -- Tuples need two or more possible values.
 {% endhighlight %}

 [Next, we'll show you how the program can utilize the TossResult type we created to capture user input!]()